 Carefully, watching out for the steam, whisk while pouring in the heavy cream.
 Then, also carefully, drop in the butter and whisk until combined.
 Lastly, whisk in the vanilla, bourbon and salt.

 Allow the caramel sauce to cool in the pan for about 5 to 10 minutes before pouring it into a heat-safe container.
 To speed the process up, set a bowl in a larger bowl that has ice it in and stir the caramel periodically.

 SEE that took no time!

 I do have on piece of advice, purchase enough ingredients to make 2 batches.
 Not only because it’s delicious and will no doubt go fast.
-But even I burn a batch every now an again.
+But because even I burn a batch every now an again.
 And you will know if your caramel is burnt as it tastes awfully bitter.
 With that said, having enough to make a back up batch is a good rule to live by.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »